napari/docs/docs/naps/8-telemetry.md

 1. `none` - no telemetry is collected
 2. `basic` - information about the napari version, python version, OS, and CPU architecture is collected and if it is the first report by the user.
 There is also a user identifier created based on computer details that will be rerendered each week to prevent tracking the user, but allow to not count a user multiple times.
 3. `middle` - same as in `basic` but also information about the list of installed plugins and their versions is collected.
-We take care to not collect data about plugins that are not indented to be public.
+We take care to not collect data about plugins that are not intended to be public.
-4. `full` - same as in `middle` but also information about plugin usage by binding to app-model and collect information about called plugins command.
+4. `full` - same as in `middle` but also collects information about plugin usage by binding to app-model and logging plugin commands used.
 Also basic information about data like type (`np.ndarray`, `dask.array`, `zarr.Array`, etc.) and its size is collected.

 There should be a visible indicator that telemetry is enabled (for example on the status bar).

-The second part of this work should be setup the server to collect telemetry data.
-Next to collecting data, it should provide a basic public dashboard that will allow a community to see aggregated information.
+The second part of this work should be to setup the server to collect telemetry data.
+After collecting data, it should provide a basic public dashboard that will allow the community to see aggregated information.

 I propose to have the following data retention policy: